 I went to Fibark once and fell in love with this river.
 There are many reasons why I consider this as first place.
 It’s a very dynamic river, ranging from class 3 with a lot of boogy water to class 5 (Numbers and Royal Gorge).
 All the runs are very accessible and shuttles are easy.

 The Arkansas can be a very fast and busy river with good elevation drop and speed.
 Beginners will do fine on Browns Canyon and experienced boaters should get a kick out of any major section of the Ark Valley.

 #2 The Piedra

 Southwest Colorado’s best kept secret (ssshhhhh!).
 The Piedra is a wild ride.
 There’s two boxes and usually (unless snow prevents it) it’s only the lower box to get ran.
-It is a commercially outfitted river, but it’s incredibly rare to see any commercial trips on that river.
+It is a commercially outfitted river where boating is available for great rates, but it’s incredibly rare to see any commercial trips on that river.
 In fact, there have been times where our boat was the only boat on the river.

 There are three back-to-back class 4-5 rapids at the start of the lower box.
 It’s an adrenaline rush with a lot of elevation drop.
 The river features and technically is somewhat comparable to the Upper Animas.